Rishad-007/final-compiler/README.md

-# Simple Compiler with Flex and Bison
+# Mini Compiler Project

-A basic compiler implementation using Flex (lexical analyzer) and Bison (parser) that can handle arithmetic operations, if-else statements, and for loops.
-The compiler reads input from a file and generates three-address code as an intermediate representation.
+A simple compiler implementation that can evaluate arithmetic expressions, handle if-else statements, and process for loops.
+The compiler generates three-address code as an intermediate representation.

 ## Author